What is predatory publishing?

 - Peer review.
 The journal provides clear information about its peer review practices on its website.

-- If published in Bangladesh, Nepal, Phillipines, Sri Lanka, Vietnam, Central America and Mongolia, the journal hosted on one of INASP’s Journals Online platforms.
+- If published in Bangladesh, Nepal, Phillipines, Sri Lanka, Vietnam, Central America and Mongolia, the journal is hosted on one of INASP’s Journals Online platforms.
 The Journal Publishing Practices and Standards (JPPS) framework also provides an assessment of journals on this platform.

 - Fees.
 Information on fees charged is clearly communicated and easy to find on the journal's website.